Cerebral Organoid and Assembloid Culture with Murine aNSCs

 Procedure Summary

-Previously differentiated cerebral organoids cultured were co-cultured with GL261 glioma spheroids (seeded at 10,000 cells per well in a 96-well ULA plate and pre-incubated for 3 days).
+Previously differentiated cerebral organoids were co-cultured with GL261 glioma spheroids (seeded at 10,000 cells per well in a 96-well ULA plate and pre-incubated for 3 days).
 Organoids and spheroids were placed together in a new 96-well ULA plate, allowing tight cell-cell connections to form over 72 hours.
 After 72 hours, half of the assembloids were transferred to a CERO tube, while the other half remained in the 96-well ULA plate.
 After an additional 48 hours (a total of 120 hours), assembloids were fixed, sectioned, and stained using H&E, Ki-67 and Cas-3 for analysis.

-CAS-3 Apoptosis Marker
+CAS-3 Apoptosis Marker - CERO 3D

 - Enhanced Complexity: The primary strength lies in the greater model sophistication.

-can be cultured in a single CERO tube.
+- Multiple Assembloids: Several assembloids can be cultured in a single CERO tube.

-96-Well ULA Plate
+Scalability - ULA Plate

 - Limited Interaction: Less than 10% surface interconnection between organoids and glioma spheroids, leading to weaker tumororganoid interaction.